 - Easy extensibility

 Like Stencyl and Construct 2, GameMaker helps to simplify the game development process.
 You can use their intuitive ‘Drag and Drop’ development environment and easily create and share your game with no code.
 GameMaker’s built-in language (GML) helps beginners learn to program as they progress.
 The single codebase allows you to directly export your game to all supported platforms, reaching a large number of players across desktop, mobile, web, and console.
 With GameMaker you can implement AAA game features bringing your games to life with 2D physics and visual effects, creating a player base with cross-platform network play.

 Obviously, beautiful design with a stunning user experience is every mobile app developer’s end goal.
 In fact, design is so important to ROI that design-focused companies have been shown to outperform the S&P Index by over 200%.
-Luckily for you, there are many design-focused tools available that ensure your app has beautiful, detailed graphics and expertly branded elements.
+Luckily for you, there are many app design tools available that ensure your app has beautiful, detailed graphics and expertly branded elements.
 From mapping and prototyping to creating incredible effects and graphics, a few of our favorite design-focused mobile game development tools include: